- Sashité for Developers

 }

-Pawn at e7 has movement capabilities to advance to e8 if empty or diagonally Capture to d8 if occupied by enemy Piece.
+Pawn at e7 has movement capabilities to advance to e8 if empty, or diagonally Capture to d8 if occupied by an enemy Piece.

 Drops and Reserves